40+ Dangerous Smoking Facts To Share With Your Kids

 3. How can I encourage my children to engage in healthy activities and hobbies as an alternative to smoking?

-Educate children about the dangers of smoking and encourage them to participate in healthy activities like sports, dancing, arts and craft, hobby clubs in school, volunteering, hikes, and competitions that are beneficial for their mind and body.
+Instill healthy habits in kids and educate them about the dangers of smoking.
+Encourage them to participate in healthy activities like sports, dancing, arts and craft, hobby clubs in school, volunteering, hikes, and competitions that are beneficial for their mind and body.
 Staying active and engaged in productive endeavors will help children steer clear of smoking.

 4. What are some strategies to help my children cope with stress and emotions without turning to tobacco?